open-compass/BotChat/README.md

 | :----- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |
 | num    |   55 |   22 |   26 |   23 |   19 |   16 |   21 |   18 |    7 |    7 |    3 |    5 |

 **Evaluation Results**

 In each LLM vs. GT comparison, an LLM wins if the evaluator determines the GT conversation is more likely to be AI generated compared to the LLM-generated one.
 In Figure 5, we demonstrate the Win/Tie/Lose rate of different LLMs (sorted in the descending order of Win + Tie Rate).
 GPT-4 demonstrates great capabilities in chat generation.
 With the same chat rounds, the evaluator can hardly tell the difference between GPT-4 generated conversations and GT conversations.
-Meanwhile, due to the reduced conversation length, qwen-7b-chat and internlm-7b-chat also achieve top rankings among all LLMs.

 ![WinTieRate](/assets/figs/WinTieRate_GT.png)